hannojg/react-native-firebase-hooks/README.md

 - [Cloud Storage Hooks](https://github.com/CSFrequency/react-firebase-hooks/tree/master/storage)
 - [Realtime Database Hooks](https://github.com/CSFrequency/react-firebase-hooks/tree/master/database)

+## Why use this instead of react-firebase-hooks?

+`react-firebase-hooks` is [incompatible](https://github.com/CSFrequency/react-firebase-hooks/issues/181#issue-1046383491) with the latest versions of `react-native-firebase`, especially from a types perspective.
+This works internally the mostly the same as react-firebase-hooks.
+So you really only want to use that for react native.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.